Explore the Royal City

 For over 20 years, With the Grain has been a fixture in the city of Guelph.
 It has become a landmark and a go-to destination for sweet treats, quality baked goods, and pantry items.
 In fact, over the years, the name “With the Grain” has become an icon in the city.
 It is a favourite place for locals to go for ‘made from scratch’ items that look good and taste even better.

 In 2020, new owners took over this iconic business, including the recipes that made it famous.
 They are continuing the legacy of the With the Grain brand and making it all their own.
-All of the classic With The Grain goodies you have come to love are still there, like the decadent squares: bee stings, chocolate swirls, brownies, lemon squares, date squares, and others.
+All of the classics With The Grain goodies you have come to love are still there, like the decadent squares: bee stings, chocolate swirls, brownies, lemon squares, date squares, and others.
 They also have a large assortment of cakes, fresh-baked artisanal bread, English muffins, rolls, croissants, muffins, scones, and their seasonal iced shortbread – which is a must every time we visit.

 The Butter Tarts